0xbaaaadf8/chromeos-session/README.md

 1. Clone this repository
 2. Change directory into this project, and then into ./debian
-3. Open the "postinst" file and look for a variable named "BASE".
-Next to it is a number; change it to the base position that you want.
+3. Open the "postinst" file and look for a variable named "LKGR".
+Change it to a revision you'd like (and be careful as older revisions might not work.)
 4. Save it, change directory to "..", and then follow the build instructions below, jumping to part 3.

 ## How do I build this package myself?